 17. Nastradamus (1999)

 The infamous album that marked the downfall of Nas; All of the complaints concerning Nas’ lack of huge radio records caught up to him on this album.
-On this album, Nas attempted to make a record that satisfy both mainstream heads and hardcore hip-hop fans.
+On this album, Nas attempted to make a record that satisfies both mainstream heads and hardcore hip-hop fans.
 The album performed fairly well as the Ginuwine assisted “You Owe Me” caught a buzz, but Nas failed to deliver what would be the album perfect for all audiences.
 However, as time passed and trends change, you begin to realize Nastradamus has an amazing amount of records and wasn’t as bad as we remembered it to be.
 Tracks such as the engaging “Life We Chose” and the classy “Come Get Me” display the high standard of lyricism that we know Nas for.
 Far from Nas’ best album, Nastradamus was a bump in the road for his career, but proved to be a decent album will many great tracks.

 Best tracks: “Family”, “Life We Chose”, “Project Windows”